codecapsules-io/codecapsules-docs/docs/deployment/how-to-deploy-react-application-to-production.md

 # How to Deploy a React Application to Production on Code Capsules

+*A video for this guide can be found [here](https://www.youtube.com/watch?v=JcNPndnwV0M) if you prefer watching to reading.*

 Deploy a React application and learn how to host frontend code on Code Capsules.

 ## Set up